 Add data-hj-allow-iframe as an HTML attribute to the iframe.

 <iframe src="/page.html" data-hj-allow-iframe=""></iframe>

-You can find your site settings by clicking Settings > Site List, and clicking on the cog icon next to the site you want to whitelist.
+Click the cog icon next to the site you want to whitelist.

 You will see a field where you can insert the domain name you wish to whitelist, under the heading Whitelisted Iframe Domains For Recordings.